hanhongxin1028/ConZWNetwork_Valid/README.md

 </div>

 > ​**❗ Important Notice**
 > This tool is the official implementation of the paper *"ConZWNet: A Contrastive Learning-based Zero-Watermark Network for High Robustness and Distinguishability"*.
-The source code and weights will be fully released upon the paper's official acceptance.
+> The source code will be fully released upon the paper's official acceptance.
 Stay tuned!

 ## 🚀 How to Use